nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 {% include image.html
 max-width="200px" file="design/National Basic Process Flow PDQm.jpg" alt="National NHS Process Flow PDQ FHIR" caption="National NHS Process Flow Patient Search FHIR" %}
 -->
-## 3. Server()/Gateway) Patient Search  ##
+## 3. Server(/Gateway) Patient Search  ##

 <!-- This section is introducing the facade pattern.
 This may not sound useful but is probably the most common patterns with FHIR in the UK -->
-Patient searches using FHIR can be used with other patient search systems such NHS Spine Mini Services Provider (SMSP), HL7v2 Patient queries, etc. In this way the Patient Demographics
+In practice many FHIR Servers will be facades or gateways.
+[Facades](https://en.wikipedia.org/wiki/Facade_pattern) will provide a standardised CareConnect interface to the underlying a SQL database or provide a CareConnectAPI gateway to other patient search systems such NHS Spine Mini Services Provider (SMSP) or HL7v2 Patient queries.
+In both cases the CareConnect client is insulated away from the interfacing technology or technology stack.
-Consumer can choose the technology stack that best fits.
-The Patient Demographics Supplier may act as a proxy to an existing HL7v2 PDQ, FHIR PDQ or ITK SMSP environment as shown in the diagrams below.

 {% include image.html
 max-width="200px" file="design/Gateway PDQ Actor Diagram.jpg" alt="National NHS Patient Search Actor Diagram"